-Malibu has long been a playground for the rich and famous, PCH road-trippers, and weekend warriors looking to make the most of their Saturday.
+Malibu has long been a playground for the rich and famous, PCH road-trippers, and everyday people looking to make the most of their Saturday.
 It’s the Hamptons of Los Angeles, only with way better beaches.
 But the food situation?
 That leaves a little bit to be desired.

 A quick jaunt down PCH and you might notice a random KFC and a few old seaside restaurants with skeletons at the bar.
 But scratch a little deeper and there’s much more in Malibu and its surrounding areas to discover.
 From classic roadside seafood shacks to a perfect breakfast burrito, if you’re eating poorly in Malibu, you didn’t do your homework properly.
 Luckily, we did that for you.
 Here are the best places to eat in Malibu.

 photo credit: Malibu Cafe